bufhdy/Saruku/README.md

 Saruku is a macOS menu bar app that provides cool down time for SNS apps to help you focus on your current work.

 For who wants to build the project yourself, you should install [LaunchAtLogin](https://github.com/sindresorhus/LaunchAtLogin) by [Carthage](https://github.com/Carthage/Carthage).
 Please follow their instructions before hatching your own Saruku.
+And there's something extra that you may modify the JSON file (`AppItemData.json`) to fit your custom apps.

 ## Known Issues